apcountryman/toolchain-parallax_p8x32a/README.md

 target `foo-load` for loading the executable.

-`parallax_p8x32a_add_load_target()` has only one required parameter, the name of the executable to create load targets for.
+`parallax_p8x32a_add_load_target()` has only one required parameter, the name of the executable to create a load target for.
 For details on the optional arguments, and what they default to when not provided, consult `parallax_p8x32a_add_load_target()`'s documentation found in the `toolchain.cmake` file.

 ### Optional CMake Variables
-In addition to providing a method for adding load targets for executables, an optional convenience cache variable is provided for setting the used memory model.
-For details on this variable, see the `toolchain.cmake` file.
-Usage of this variable is demonstrated in the root `CMakeLists.txt` file for the example programs.
+In addition to providing a method for adding load targets for executables, optional convenience cache variables are provided for controlling compilation and loading.
+For details on what variables are available for use, see the `toolchain.cmake` file.
+Usage of these variables is demonstrated in the `CMakeLists.txt` files for the example programs.

 ## git Hooks
 To install this repository's git hooks, run the `install` script which is located in the